AishvaryaRamesh08/StockMarketView/README.md

 ## Visualization and Estimation of Candlestick Patterns in Stock Market
 ### Website - https://stockmarketview.herokuapp.com/

-Dashboard for Stock Market built using dash and plotly in Python
+Web app for Stock Market built using dash and plotly in Python.

-Features of the dashboard:
+Features:
 - plot NSE and BSE stocks for any time period and interval
 - plot different financial indicators
 - compare diferent stocks